|

 Process

-According to Healthline, “medium peels use trichloroacetic or glycolic acid to reach the middle and outer layer of skills.
+According to Healthline, “medium peels use trichloroacetic or glycolic acid to reach the middle and outer layer of skin.
 This makes it more effective for removing damaged skin cells.”

 Typically, this chemical solution will sit for a few minutes before removal.